[Humbling: but they have not all obeyed the gospel]

-Becoming children doesn’t happen overnight.
-We can be a very stubborn and unruly bunch just as the Israelites were.
-Humbling, like anything else, comes with time and following Jesus’ Who is our own humble example.
+Becoming children is a process.
+This is a journey that we’re on.
+We can be a very stubborn and unruly bunch just as the Israelites were, so humbling, like anything else, comes with time and following Jesus’ Who is our humble example.

 “When Jesus went ashore, He saw a large crowd, and He felt compassion for them because they were like sheep without a shepherd; and He began to teach them many things.” –Mark 6:34 ❤

 If we choose not to humble ourselves were making a sad mistake, not only for ourselves, but also for those who still need to hear about Jesus.
 Why?
 Because more workers need to be sent.
 Not all who should be becoming children are becoming what they’ve been called to become.
 We must walk as Jesus walked.
 If we don’t, we aren’t being obedient to the gospel.

 Feeling lost and in need of being found?
 In Greek “X” stands for Chi.
 This is the first letter of the word Χριστός, which in English is the word Christ.
 Therefore, “X” always marks the spot.
 It’s Jesus who should be the treasure at the heart of every home. ❤

 “Jesus is the stone you builders rejected, and Salvation is found in no one else, for there is no other name given under heaven given to men for which we must be saved. –Acts 4:12